Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Can I freeze crab rangoon?

 This easy crab rangoon recipe can be frozen before they are fried.
 Form them into their little packages and freeze.
-Drop frozen bundles into your hot oil, no need to thaw.
+Drop frozen bundles into your hot oil; no need to thaw.

 What kind of hot oil is best for deep frying?

 Fry only with oils that have a high smoking point.
 The smoking point is the temperature it takes for the oil to start to break down and smoke.
 Once it smokes, it’s not good for frying.
-Good oils to use are peanut oil, canola oil, sunflower oil, safflower oil, corn oil, sesame oil, or vegetable oil.
-Olive oil, on the other hand, is not a good oil to fry in.

 Can I use imitation crab in this rangoon recipe?